binaryage/blog/_posts/2010-08-17-totalfinder-summer-update.md

 <img class="clear blog-image-full-border" src="{{site.url}}/images/totalfinder-expired.png" title="Expired version has annoying limitation">

-#### Spent time on mastering XCode4
+#### Spent some time on mastering XCode4

-I was so excited about XCode4 that I've converted TotalFinder projects into XCode4 and used it for development.
+I was so excited about XCode4 that I've converted TotalFinder projects and used it for development.
 This slowed me down quite a bit, because it is still buggy alpha software with many flaws.
 It has also completely new UI to learn.
 But I couldn't help myself.
 I need to live dangerously on the bleeding edge.
 I think you guys who are using TotalFinder since early versions you know exactly what I mean :-)